microsoft/Windows-Containers/README.md

 Looking to get started with Windows Containers?
 Take a look at our documentation here [aka.ms/containers/install](https://aka.ms/containers/install), and give us feedback on documentation you'd like to see!

-Looking for tools to augment the Windows Container experience?
-Please visit Windows Container Tools repo [here](https://github.com/microsoft/windows-container-tools).
+For OSS tools to enhance the Windows Containers experience, please visit Windows Container Tools repo [here](https://github.com/microsoft/windows-container-tools).
+We welcome you to test out the tools, provide feedback, and contribute to the development of Windows Containers Tools.

 *Note: for specific bugs/issues in the platform, we ask that you please first use the Issues tracker here on Github instead*